-- 3. Physical Proximity to Locational Amenities: - The Subject is located within 2.1 miles of all locational amenities, most of which are within one mile of the Subject site.
-Additionally, it is within 6.0 miles of all ten major employers in Dougherty County. - 4.
-Pictures of Site and Adjacent Uses:
+- 3. Physical Proximity Locational Amenities: - The Subject is located within 3.1 miles of all locational amenities, most of which are within two miles.
+Additionally, it is within six miles of all ten major employers in Dougherty County. - Uses:

-The following are pictures of the Subject site and adjacent uses.
+4. Pictures of Site and Adjacent The following are pictures of the Subject site and adjacent uses.